 Students who have a specific major in mind that is not currently offered at the University of Connecticut can choose an individualized major in the College of Liberal Arts and Sciences.
 A student interested in an Individualized Major can click here.

 Minors are offered in many departments and are elective, not mandatory.
 Minors consist of 15 to 18 credits in a discipline or interdisciplinary area.
-Only courses with a grade of “C” or better and only 3 credits of transfer work can be applied to the minor.
+There is no limit to the number of courses/credits that can be transferred in and counted towards a minor.
 Substitutions for minor requirements are not possible.
 Students should go to the minor department to pick up a list of minor requirements.

 CLAS-Neag School of Education Additional Degree Requirements for Teacher Education Students